ClouDesire/docusaurus/docs/channel.md

   markup to the *Wholesale Price*.
 Each Distributor catalog is assigned to one or more Resellers.
-* Each Reseller decides the *Sell-out Price* for each Product Plan in one or more catalogs, then can associate an End Customer to a catalog.
-Each Reseller can manage its own public marketplace with an associated default catalog.
+* Each Reseller decides the *Sell-out Price* for each Product Plan in one or more catalogs.
+Each Reseller can manage its own public marketplace with an associated default catalog, and can associate an End Customer to a specific catalog.

 ### Reseller features

-Resellers has access to a unique set of features:
+Resellers have access to a unique set of features:

 * Add **VAS** (Value Added Services, [extra-resources](glossary.md#extra-resources) to empower its own offer (like